jsakamoto/CommandLineSwitchParser/README.md

 This is a simple parser for command line options on .NET Framework & .NET Core.

-What you should do is only define your option class and write code like "`var option = CommandLineSwicth.Parse<YourOptionClass>(ref args);`".
+What you should do is only define your option class and write code like "`var option = CommandLineSwitch.Parse<YourOptionClass>(ref args);`".

 There is no need to annotate your option class with any attributes.